IPsec - Roadwarriors IKEv2

 Note

 If a roadwarrior has more than one device, you can provide them a larger pool.
 For example /31 would result in 2 IPv4 addresses, and /127 in 2 IPv6 addresses.
-You will have to keep track of this yourself though, don’t configure pools that overlap.
+You will have to keep track of this yourself though, do not configure pools that overlap.

 Note

-You can skip the DNS field if you don’t want to push DNS Servers to your clients.
+You can skip the DNS field if you do not want to push DNS Servers to your clients.

 2.2 - VPN: IPsec: Pre-Shared Keys